lin-jj/3D-DGCN/README.md

 # 3D-DGCN

-An implementation of 3D-DGCN.
-The paper is submitted to ICDE 2020.
+An implementation of 3D Dynamic Graph Convolutional Neural Network.
 ## Datasets

 Our datasets is from the [NYC Bike](https://www.citibikenyc.com/system-data).
 We obtained road network and 9 categories of PoIs from [OpenStreatMap](https://www.openstreetmap.org/#map=4/36.96/104.17).
 In two datasets, the city is devided into 128 regular regions and 82 irregular regions, respectively.
 Each dataset contains 1448 time intervals, spanning from Jul.
 1st to Sept.
 30th, 2017.